THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 Many of the usual astrological meanings of Uranus, Neptune, and Pluto developed by european and american astrologers become useless in very poor, ex-colonial countries because the reality with which individuals must cope daily is very different from that of the astrologer, and often represents dimensions of experience that are unknown to typical ethnocentric astrologers overseas who live under a very different set of cultural codes.
 The differences are more of emphasis and values, not necessarily that the traditional views are “wrong”, though often they are inadequate or meaningless.

-In the case of Uranus –for example– consider the following quote regarding a community of australian aborigens:
+Using Uranus as an example, consider the following quote regarding a community of australian aborigens:

 “This essentially spiritual basis of life, while denying people their capacity for independent creativity, does not deny them their individuality.
 Instead, it simply removes creativity as a criterion for individual social status or worth.
 The measure of man becomes a continuing willingness to follow the founding design, to submit to… a sacred purpose.
 In this way, humanity reaps the benefit of reciprocity, in the form of continued fertility of living things and the maintenance of a long term ecological and social status quo.” (ref.: p.15 “The Mardudjara Aborigenes, Living the Dream in Australia’s Desert“, Robert Tonkinson, 1978).